Vadimskyi/Unity-UI-Ripple-Vfx/README.md

 ## Installation

 This library is distributed via Unity's built-in package manager.
 Required Unity 2018.3 or later.

-### Unity Package
-- Open Unity project
-- Download and run .unitypackage file from the latest release

 ### UPM CLI
 - You need to have upm-cli installed: https://github.com/openupm/openupm-cli#openupm-cli